Relaxing Equivariance Constraints with Non-stationary Continuous Filters: Background

 where we integrate with respect to the Haar measure of the group $\mu$.
-The group convolution was found to be both a sufficient and necessary condition for equivariance to a compact group \cite{kondor2018generalization}.
+Group convolutional structure is not just a sufficient, but also a necessary condition for equivariance to the action of a compact group \cite{kondor2018generalization}.
 The regular convolution for translation equivariance is the special case where the group is the translation group $\G = \mr{T(n)} \cong \R^n$, and the group action is given by addition, i.e., $v^{-1}u = u - v$.

 The convolutional kernel $k_\vtheta(v^{-1}u)$, which we will sometimes refer to as `filter' for stylistic purposes, is called \emph{stationary} because it can only depend on $u$ and $v$ through $v^{-1}u$.
 This invariance of the kernel is an important constraint and in fact a requirement for $h$ to be \emph{equivariant}.
-Breaking the stationarity of the kernel allows us to relax the equivariant symmetry constraints, and it is one of the central ideas of this paper.
+Breaking the stationarity of the kernel allows us to relax the equivariant symmetry constraints, which is one of the central ideas of this paper.